-He concluded his speech by calling on the business community to take advantage of this momento of transformation, relying on the ongoing economic reforms and opting for the future of the country.
+He concluded his speech by calling on the business community to take advantage of this moment of transformation, relying on the ongoing economic reforms and opting for the future of the country.

 PANEL 8 | "THE ROAD TO THE FUTURE: TECHNOLOGIES BREAKTHROUGHS AND THEIR GLOBAL IMPACT."

 Martín Migoya - CEO, Globant.
 Speaker: Roberto Zamora Llanes - President, CEAL International and President, Lafise Group.

-Martín Migoya, CEO of Globant, began his presentation by reflecting on the disruptive impact of artificial intelligence (AI) on business and society.
-He highlighted how this technology is not only transforming business processes but also reshaping the way consumers interact with brands.
-He compared the adoption of AI to the mobile phone revolution, emphasizing the urgent need for companies to adapt in order to remain competitive in an increasingly automated world.
+Martín Migoya, CEO, Globant began his presentation by reflecting on the disruptive impact of artificial intelligence (AI) in businesses and society.
+He noted that this technology is not only redefining business processes, but also the way in which consumers interact with commercial brands.

+Migoya compared the adoption of AI to the revolution of the cell phones, stressing that companies need to adapt quickly in order to remain competitive.
+He stressed that, although AI automates repetitive tasks, it also opens up new labor opportunities, driven by human creativity.